deter-project/docs/site/docs/education/index.md

 # Education Materials Overview

 DETERLab is dedicated to supporting cyber security education.
-Since its inception, DETERLab has been used by 358 research projects, from 262 institutions and involving 918 researchers, from 203 locations and 46 countries.
+Since its inception, DETERLab has been extensively used by classes all over the world.
+You can view up to date statistics on educational use of DETERLab  [here](https://isi.deterlab.net/education.php).

 DETERLab offers excellent support for teaching.
 Instructors can: